elixirbuild/ElixirEngine/README.md

 # ElixirEngine
 A javascript library for making 2D games and physics.
+This library is normally used by Vantage Games.

 ![Known Vulnerabilities](https://snyk.io/test/github/dwyl/hapi-auth-jwt2/badge.svg?targetFile=package.json&style=flat-square)